Mars Inc.: Consumer relations

 Mars remains a family business owned by the Mars family.
 The company is famous for its secrecy.
 A 1993 Washington Post Magazine article was a rare raising of the veil, as the reporter was able to see the "M"s being applied to the M&M's, something that "no outsider had ever before been invited to observe".
 In 1999, for example, the company did not acknowledge that Forrest Mars Sr. had died or that he had worked for the company.
 As of 2019, the company had "aggressively" moved away from its model of secrecy through the media and sponsorships.

 Controversies

+Climate change

+In 2025, Mars and other major food manufacturers were named in a report by the NewClimate Institute and Carbon Market Watch for failing to set a methane emissions reduction target or shift away from animal-based protein, and overstating progress by relying on greenhouse gas removal rather than source reduction.
+The report also noted that Mars had failed to establish a timeline to source only deforestation-free cocoa.

 Unethical treatment of animals

 In 2007, Mars came under criticism from People for the Ethical Treatment of Animals (PETA) for funding laboratory experiments on mice, rats, guinea pigs and rabbits, which the group alleges are inhumane and in violation of the company's own policies prohibiting experiments on animals.

 One study was conducted in collaboration with the Salk Institute regarding angiogenesis and spatial memory, in which mice were given an ad-lib diet that included epicatechin, plant-derived flavonoid.
 One of the experiments involved groups of control and experimental animals, the latter of which were housed individually in cages that included a running wheel for optional exercise for two hours a day.
 The former, also housed individually, did not have access to a running wheel.
 Another experiment was the classical spatial memory assay, the Morris water maze, in which experimenters had mice swim in water mixed with white paint that concealed the water depth.
 The study, which Mars contends was legally required in order for the company to make flavonoid-related health claims, showed that the inclusion of epicatechin in the diet improved memory and angiogenesis, more so if coupled with exercise.